Hiring choices can significantly impact your bottom line, especially since labor accounts for nearly 70% of total business costs.

 Accounting clerks work with numbers, invoices, and financial data constantly.
 This means even a tiny mistake can snowball into more significant issues.

-Accuracy is critical whether you’re reviewing documents, entering figures into a database, or verifying details on financial reports.
+Accuracy is critical whether reviewing documents, entering figures into a database, or verifying details on financial reports.
 For example, catching a minor typo in an invoice before it goes to a client can save time and maintain professionalism.

 A strong eye for detail ensures nothing slips through the cracks while managing records or balancing ledgers.